CholiRat/Caso-2-PromptSales/README.md

 **Note:** Azure **Blob Storage** will be used to store this information.

 ### 3.2 Scalability
-To transform PromptSales into a highly scalable system, we will use Azure Kubernetes Service (AKS).
-Additionally, Azure SQL Database will assure horizontal scaling capabilities in all the databases.
+To transform PromptSales into a highly scalable system, **Azure Kubernetes Service (AKS)** will be used.

+To assure horizontal scaling capabilities in all the databases, **Azure SQL Database** will be used.

+In the case of mongoDB, **Azure Cosmos DB** will be used to create regional replicas and scale the PromptContent database.

 The Kubernetes network, managed by AKS, is responsible for dynamically scaling the stateless application pods.

-Based on the benchmark results in section 3.1, the databases require a minimum of 3 pods to handle the expected load.
+Based on the benchmark results in section 3.1, the databases require a **minimum of 3 pods** to handle the expected load.
 To meet this requirement, the deployments use a Horizontal Pod Autoscaler (HPA) that dynamically adjusts the number of replicas up to 30, providing up to 10x capacity as demand increases.

 Here is the HPA file that demonstrates scalability: